consoledotdev/home/content/tools/server-monitoring.md

 AppOptics is missing the same degree of flexibility as Datadog's alerting and there is nothing similar to the power of New Relic's query language.
-All the major integrations are there - they state 150+ on the website - but if you have anything new or unusual in your stack you can bet it's probably not supported.
+All the major integrations are there - they state 150+ on the website - but if you have anything new or unusual in your stack it may not be supported.

-With pricing ranging from $10-$13/server/month depending on annual or monthly contract, it's definitely cheaper but if you're going to spend $10/server/month then you may as well pay a bit more for Datadog or New Relic.
+With pricing ranging from $10-$13/server/month depending on annual or monthly contract it's definitely cheaper, but if you're going to spend $10/server/month then you may as well pay a bit more for Datadog or New Relic.

 {{< tools/category-review/card-heading name="Dynatrace" thumbnail="/img/favicons/www.dynatrace.com.png" url="https://www.dynatrace.com" score="2" >}}